You can add new variables to both the List of Document Variables and List of Code Variables::

 MAXQDA allows for changes in variable types for existing variables:

-- Document variables, which display how often a code exists (their source is acknowledged as “code”) can be transformed into a binary variable by clicking on the button.
-After it is transformed the variable will not show, how often a code has been assigned in the document, but if it has been assigned in this document or not.
+- Document variables, which display how often a code exists (their source is acknowledged as “code”) can be transformed into a binary variable by clicking on the Convert to boolean variable symbol in the toolbar.
+After it is transformed, the variable will not show how often a code has been assigned in the document but if it has been assigned in this document or not.

-- User defined variables “Integer,” “Floating Point,” “Date/Time” and “Boolean” can be transformed into text variables by clicking the .
+- User defined variables Integer, Decimal, Date/Time and Boolean can be transformed into text variables by clicking the symbol in the toolbar.